pearlpisut/pantheon-lab-solution/README.md

 cd pantheon-lab-solution
 ```
-The program is implemented `main.js`, while the input data is received from `info.js`, where user can make adjustments.
+The program is implemented in `main.js`, while the input data is received from `info.js`, where users can customize.
 Outputs can be viewed in `index.html` via web
 browser.